Rain leader maintenance and stormwater management keeps your basement dry

-When it comes to regular home maintenance, gutter cleaning ranks toward the top of most people's to-do list.
-Removing leaves and debris from gutters and downspouts is a no brainer, but can be a pointless chore – or service call – if your rain leaders aren’t also attended to.
-With nowhere to go, rain pouring into clogged rain leaders and storm water drains can back up into your basement.
-Historic homes are the most susceptible to storm water damage for one simple reason.
-They have rain leaders that are often overlooked, under maintained, or the homeowner is unaware that they even exist.
+Gutter cleaning ranks at the top of most people's to-do list when it comes to home maintenance.
+Removing leaves and debris from gutters and downspouts is a no-brainer but can be a pointless chore – or service call – if you don't also check over your rain leaders.
+With nowhere to go, rain pouring into clogged rain leaders and storm water drains will backup into your basement.

 What is a rain leader?